PO Box 5085, Jersey Shore, PA 17740

 • Hold the first meeting; elect chapter officers.

-• Login to FBLA Connect and add new members.
+• Login to FBLA Connect and add new members (or have them complete an online membership form which you can approve).

 • Create the necessary invoices in FBLA Connect for new members.